|This is what I heard flying around in the empty second story of the house in Diani Beach, Kenya, which proved to be an owl,|

 - If I do respond immediately, I have to enter the OPT.

-- Then, the front desk calls our room phone to inform us the package has arrived, asking if we want to get it or have it delivered to our room.
+- Then, the front desk called our room phone to inform us the package had arrived, asking if we wanted to get it or have it delivered to our room.
 We always request, “Deliver to our room, please.

-Yesterday, my single bottle of TUMS antacids didn’t arrive, falling short at item #3 above.
+My single bottle of TUMS antacids didn’t arrive yesterday, falling short at item #3 above.
 I didn’t see the text until it was too late.
-The item was canceled and now I have to reorder.
+The article was canceled, and now I have to reorder.
 Shucks!
 The nature of the beast.

-Ah, I don’t mean to sound down or morose.
-But, regardless of how busy we stay, how much we get done, how many shows we stream, and how many podcasts we listen to, this is not easy.
-Yes, it’s better than prison and for this we are grateful.
+Ah, I don’t mean to sound down or sad.
+Yes, it’s better than prison, and for this, we are grateful.
+But, regardless of how busy we stay, how much we get done, how many shows we stream, and how many podcasts we listen to, this is not easy.,

-Ultimately, we are grateful to avoid becoming infected with the virus which is rampant here in India, especially in Mumbai.
+Ultimately, we are grateful to avoid becoming infected with the rampant virus here in India, especially in Mumbai.
 In no time at all, India will surpass the US in the number of cases, and probably already has, with the poverty here and the thousands, if not millions, of unreported cases and deaths.

 Stay healthy and hopeful.